 Lake Winnebago

 For those interested in ice fishing, Lake Winnebago in the winter months is the place to go.
-This lake is the largest body of water in the state of Wisconsin, and it’s fairly shallow, so it freezes fast and stays frozen over well through late fall to early spring.
-Here, you can fish for pike, bass, crappie, perch, and sturgeon, and several campgrounds can be found in nearby Appleton.
-This city is close to the lake and home to lots of shopping centers and the Fox Cities Performing Arts Center, where Broadway shows are performed.
+This lake is the largest inland body of water in the state of Wisconsin, and it’s fairly shallow, so it freezes fast and stays frozen for many of the winter months.
+Here, you can fish for pike, bass, crappie, perch, and sturgeon, and several campgrounds can be found nearby.

 Madeline Island

-The Apostle Islands in Northern Wisconsin are full of breath-taking views, perfect for a camping vacation.
-Madeline Island is the largest of all, home to Big Bay State Park, where you can camp, fish and hike during the summer months when the climate is warmest.
-Since it is located on Lake Superior, you may find some interesting fish different than those found in Lake Michigan, such as lake trout, lake whitefish, muskellunge, walleye, Atlantic salmon, brown trout, carp, chinook salmon, and coho salmon.
+The Apostle Islands in Northern Wisconsin are full of breathtaking views, perfect for a camping vacation.
+Madeline Island is the largest of all, home to Big Bay State Park, where you can camp, fish, and hike during the summer months when the climate is warmest.
+Since it is located on Lake Superior, you may find some interesting fish such as lake trout, lake whitefish, brown trout, carp, chinook salmon, and coho salmon.

 Milwaukee